bazel-contrib/SIG-rules-authors/proto-grpc.md

 Given the above options of rulesets, it may appear difficult to select which to use when introducing Protobuf or gRPC to a project.
-However, the selection essentially comes down to a process of elemination through three steps.
+However, the selection essentially comes down to a process of elemination.
 As a prerequisite for these steps, you should consider the languages you currently need to support within your project and any you may expect to support in the near future, as this dictates the majority of the choices:

-1. In the event you are using only C++ and/or Python, consider using the rules provided in the canonical dependency repositories above.
-Despite their lack of documentation, they generally work acceptably for simple use-cases and benefit from not pulling in any further rule dependencies.
-   Simplicity is your friend in this case.

-2. If you have a single required language (or a low but manageable number), consider using the language-specific rulesets if they are available and suitably documented.
+1. If you have a single required language (or a low but manageable number), consider using the language-specific rulesets if they are available and suitably documented.
 As mentioned before, these rulesets benefit from being tailored to the language requirements and you will likely be pulling these rulesets into your workspace already.

-3. If you have multiple supported languages or languages that do not have language-specific proto/gRPC rules, consider using one of the two cross-language rulesets listed above.
+2. If you have multiple supported languages or languages that do not have language-specific proto/gRPC rules, consider using one of the two cross-language rulesets listed above.
 In this case, you will benefit from the common rule interface and behaviour between your languages.
    Choosing between the two rulesets will effectively come down to your preference for using Gazelle within your project and the languages supported by each.

+You may notice that the 'Canonical' rulesets introduced above are not suggested in this decision process.
+This is due to their poor integration with other rulesets using `proto_library` and their lack of useful documentation on their rules.
+Should they meet your specific requirements you may want to consider them, but beware that expanding to new languages in the future will require larger changes to your handling of `.proto` files.

 ## In Depth